kemp3673/Blog/README.md

 ## Available Scripts

-In the project directory, you can run:
+## In the CLIENT directory, you can run:

 ### `npm start`